OXID-eSales/developer_documentation/development/modules_components_themes/module/database_migration/index.rst

 .. warning::

     Do not register the same migrations through both mechanisms.
+Migrations from an installed module's auto-discovered ``migration/migrations.yml`` are already registered automatically.
+    Adding a DI tag for the same path registers them twice.

-If the provider points at the auto-discovered ``migration/migrations.yml`` of an installed module, its migrations are registered twice — once by auto-discovery, once by the tag.
-Use the DI tag **either** for a path outside ``migration/`` **or** for a component, never for the auto-discovered module path.
+    Use the DI tag only for paths outside ``migration/`` or for components, never for an auto-discovered module path.

 .. code:: yaml